 Credit enhancement (guaranty) from a municipal bond insurance company typically provides the lowest cost of capital, but may not be an option to all borrowers.

-Private Placement offerings are typically issued by borrowers that are unable to obtain an investment grade credit rating.
-These transactions may be issued as fixed or variable rate and sold only to accredited investors or qualified institutional buyers with an initial investor letter acceptable to the Authority.
+Private Placement transactions may be issued as fixed or variable rate and sold only to qualified institutional buyers or accredited investors with an initial investor letter acceptable to the Authority.

 Private placement offerings can also be sold directly to a bank as the sole purchaser, known as a bank direct purchase.
 The bank is responsible for conducting all necessary due diligence and the Authority is strictly acting as a conduit issuer.
 All financial covenants and security provisions are based on the bank's requirements.